 Compression level of 2 or higher poses a higher load than can be handled with the Odroid at the planned data acquisition rates; same with adding a checksum

 Using “no compression” and no checksum seems to be the only combination able to keep up with data rates (8 channels on each of 2 antennas, 192,000 samples per second on each).

-TBD: (??) – is the Odroid able to do data acquisition at full rate and upload?
-Can it do compression of data to be uploaded?
+Note that this is a future concept; limits on the number of write operations (for both SSD and spinning disk) are such that running at these speeds would wear out hardware in a matter of months.

+Topics for further development include:

-Ring Buffer - details
+Ring Buffer

+The PSWS Ring Buffer uses the ring buffer design of the Digital RF package which runs in Python.

 Upload / Throttling

-How to limit outgoing bandwidth
+Details on how to limit outgoing bandwidth

 How to cover the case where not all requested data can be uploaded before the data in that portion of the ring will be over-written (mirroring??)

-FT8 storage and analysis; reporting

-https://github.com/kgoba/ft8_lib

-WSPR storage and analysis; reporting

-Handling Magnetometer Data

 Interface between SBC and Central Control System

 SBC to Central Control